-This Land is no Stranger
+This Land is No Stranger

-Sarah Hollister & Gil Reavill
+A Nordic Thriller by Sarah Hollister and Gil Reavill

 With a career that is spiraling out of control and a nasty drug habit that has taken her to rock bottom, NYC detective Veronika Brand is looking for a way out.
 When a call from Sweden interrupts her personal chaos, the foreign tongue of her distant Swedish relatives pulls her across the Atlantic with the lure of adventure and escape.
 But what she finds is far from the idyllic picture her grandmother painted.
 Instead of long languid summers basking in the midnight sun, she unearths secrets long since buried in the frozen ground.